How to Grow Lilies

 Growing Lilies in containers

-Lilies are a popular choice for growing in containers, especially the scented varieties.
+Lilies are a fabulous choice for growing in containers, especially the scented varieties.
 Plant 3 bulbs in a large container in the autumn, or spring.
 Ensure the compost is suitable for the lily type ( see above).
 Feed regularly all summer with high potassium feed.

-Some Lilies are easier to grow than others, fortunately the very popular and showy Lilium regale, 1st image top left, will grow in most soils as long as it is not waterlogged.
+Some Lilies are easier to grow than others.
+Fortunately, the very popular and showy Lilium regale, 1st image top left, will grow in most soils as long as it is not waterlogged.
 Also easy to grow are Lilium lancifolium, the tiger lily.

 The Dreaded Lily beetle

-The main pest is red lily beetle, which is illustrated and it is a problem when growing lilies, and it will also attack Fritillaria.
-It is not a native and first arrived in the UK 1939.
-Lily beetles are bright red, which makes them easy to see but difficult to catch.
-They are about 8mm long and are best controlled by hand.
+Lily Beetles are about 8mm long and are best controlled by hand.
 There are pesticides such as bug clear, but the non pesticide way is to pick them off.
-Unchecked, they will eat the plant, so it is necessary either to spray with a bug killer or remove by a swift crushing by fingers, a bit unpleasant, but effective.
+Unchecked, they will eat the plant.
+It is necessary either to spray with a bug killer or remove by a swift crushing by fingers, a bit unpleasant, but effective.

 To crush the Lily beetle you have to be quick.
 The lily beetle has a party trick to evade predators.
 It seems to sense your presence and as soon as it does, it will quickly jump and drop almost to the ground, hiding amongst the plant foliage.
 The best way is to be quick, spot it, crush it.